The Medic Droid: Touring and break-up (2008)

-The Medic Droid went on a "Spring Tour" with A Cursive Memory in Spring 2008 across the U.S..
-A Cursive Memory was the only band to go to every show with them.
-They co-headlined for every date.
-Breathe Carolina, The White Tie Affair, and The Morning Of joined the tour for select dates, but did not go for the whole tour.
+The Medic Droid went on a tour with A Cursive Memory in Spring 2008 across the U.S. They co-headlined for every date.
+Breathe Carolina, the White Tie Affair, and the Morning Of joined the tour for select dates, but did not go for the whole tour.
 Kill Hannah's Hope for the Hopeless U.S. Tour 2008 was presented by Hot Topic.
-Kill Hannah was the headliner and had the tour for their recently released album of b-sides and rarities.
-The Medic Droid, Innerpartysystem, and The White Tie Affair joined them as special guests for the whole tour.
-The tour began in July, 2008 and ended August, 2008.
+Kill Hannah was the headliner and had the tour for their recently released compilation of B-sides and rarities.
+The Medic Droid, Innerpartysystem, and the White Tie Affair joined them as special guests for the whole tour.
+The tour began in July and ended in August 2008.

 The Blackout's headlining tour, "Sleep All Day, Party All Night", toured in Japan, Europe, and the UK.
 The Medic Droid was on the road for the UK dates in October.
 From First to Last and We Are the Ocean also toured with them.

 The Medic Droid headlined their final tour with supporting acts Hyper Crush and Chronic Future in November and December 2008.
-It wasn't planned as their final tour, but the group's members showed strain from constant touring, and on December 16, 2008, both Bagnod and Donathon posted notice on their MySpace pages that the band had dissolved.
+The group's members showed strain from constant touring, and on December 16, 2008, both Bagnod and Donathon posted notice on their MySpace pages that the band had dissolved.

 Reunion (2012–13)

-On February 8, 2012, Chris Donathon created a Facebook page for the band.
-Then the next day, on February 9, he posted, "Hey every one thanks for all the likes.
-I'm currently working on putting together my new live set as well as some new tracks.
-I'm super excited to get back out on the road again and playing some shows but i need all your guys and girls help to spread the word."
-On February 19 2012, AbsolutePunk posted a blog stating that the band had reunited.
+On February 8, 2012, Chris Donathon created a Facebook page for the band, inviting the band's fans to spread the word about a reunion.
+On February 19, 2012, AbsolutePunk posted a blog stating that the band had reunited.

 On July 25, 2012 Donathon announced he would be selling limited edition T-shirts to help fund a new EP.
 On November 10, 2012 the band announced that they would be returning to the stage at the "South by So What?!" festival on March 16, 2013.